|

 front of it.
 That to me is Snow Hill, although the name takes in a large area

 from Swine Market to the Baths and beyond.
-I appreciate that the "hill" is hard
+The "hill" can be seen at

-to see because of the buildings, but in my schoolboy memory the slope was a much
+In my schoolboy memory the slope seemed much

 Finally, we have the Zan store at the end of the Oat